zowe/docs-site/docs/user-guide/install-zos.md

 These topics and more are covered in the [Planning the installation](installandconfig.md) page.

-## Stage 2: Install the Zowe z/OS runtime
+## Stage 2: Installing the Zowe z/OS runtime

 ![Install the Zowe z/OS runtime](../images/install/install.png)